multiscale/muscle3/docs/source/tutorial.rst

 need to take care to send ``None`` if this is the final message on this port however, since there won't be another message in that case.

 This deserves a bit more explanation.
-First, MUSCLE 3 does not use the timestamps that are attached to the messages for anything, and in this particular case, always sending ``None`` for the second timestamp will work fine.
+First, MUSCLE3 does not use the timestamps that are attached to the messages for anything, and in this particular case, always sending ``None`` for the second timestamp will work fine.
 These timestamps are necessary if two submodels with timescale overlap